SecureSECO/searchSECO-crawler/README.md

 The Crawler, a key component of the SearchSECO project, is designed for identifying relevant projects for further processing.
 It operates by exploring code repositories and returning URLs, which are subsequently processed by the Spider.
-In addition, the Crawler retrieves crucial metadata related to each project, such as the project owner's name and email.
+In addition, the Crawler retrieves metadata related to each project, such as the project owner's name and email.

 ## Functionality